|CNY Hiking HOME PAGE||AT in New York||AT in New Jersey||AT in Pennsylvania|

 - Maine - 281 miles

 Many hikers "thru hike" the AT every year, most starting in mid March - early April at Springer Mountain and finish in September, early October in Maine.
-If your planning a thru hike of the AT you should check out the following books to help plan your hike, Appalachian Trail Thru-Hikers' Companion (2017) and Appalachian Trail Data Book (2017).
+If your planning a thru hike of the AT you should check out the following books to help plan your hike, Appalachian Trail Thru-hiker's Companion (2018) and Appalachian Trail Data Book (2017).

 The Appalachian Trail Conservancy website has a nice Interactive Trail Map for those looking for information on the trail.
 You can also get the latest Trail Updates from the ATC website.
 Check out our site for information on the Appalachian Trail as well.
 We are working on our pages for the AT and hope you enjoy the information as well as maps to help plan your adventure on the Appalachian Trail.
 Look below for a video featuring the Appalachian Trail museum.